5th California Infantry Regiment: Flags

 On 18 February 1862, two flags were given to the regiment at Camp Union.
 They was made by Daniel Norcross a local San Francisco sign painter.
 The work took a couple of weeks and cost of between $200-$300.
 One was the Stars and Stripes and the other was described as a "Bear Flag."

-When Company E was stationed at Sacramento they received a beautiful silk flag that consist of a white background the words "Company E, Fifth Regiment California Volunteers." in blue right in the center, and a gold fringe around it.
-It was made in Michigan Bar, California.
+When Company E was stationed at Sacramento they received a beautiful silk flag.
+It bore white background with an inscription in blue: "Company E, Fifth Regiment California Volunteers.”
+In the center of the field.
+With a golden fringe around the whole banner.
+The flag was made in Michigan Bar, California.

-In November 1861 Company C was given an “appropriate flag” by the Ladies' Association of Grass Valley.
+In November of 1861 Company C was given an “appropriate flag” by the Ladies' Association of Grass Valley.

-In January 1863 Company G was handed the Stars and Stripes.
+In January, 1863 Company G was handed the Stars and Stripes.